-Union Public Service Commission (UPSC) conducts the Personality Test (interview) for candidates who qualified the Civil Services Main Exam (written) – every year, in the months of February, March and April.
+Union Public Service Commission (UPSC) conducts the Personality Test (interview) for candidates who qualified for the Civil Services Main Exam (written) – every year – usually in the months of February, March and April.

 The final rank is based on the score obtained in the Main Exam (written) as well as the Personality Test (interview).

 Though there are multiple centres in different states for the Civil Services Exam during Preliminary and Mains, the UPSC interview is conducted only at one centre – the UPSC building in New Delhi.

 Candidates qualified for the Personality Test will be given travel allowance by UPSC (rail-fare).
 Candidates need to bring the e-summon letter and appear on the assigned date.

 The UPSC interview board